Personalization can be powered by three main types of data: zero-party data, first-party data and third-party data.

 1) Personalized hero banner

-Getting Personal captures zero-party data - in this case the customer’s name - and personalizes their email marketing with dynamic hero banners that pull in their name.
+Getting Personal captures zero-party data - in this case the customer's name - and uses this customer journey data to personalize their email marketing with dynamic hero banners that pull in their name.

 Getting Personal has seen a 37% sales uplift with dynamic name personalization, as well as a 15% increase in click-through rates and a 7% increase in conversion rates.